-Rainbow Mountain, the Cusco day-trip that will leave you breathless
+What to expect on the Rainbow Mountain trail: the Cusco day-trip that will leave you breathless

 What to expect from a Rainbow Mountain tour

-Your guide does the walk to the top, but as the altitude affects everyone differently there’s no attempt for the group to walk up together.
-Instead, your guide will give you a time by which you need to be back at the bus by, so make sure you’re tracking your time throughout the day.
+Your guide does the walk to the top of the Rainbow Mountain trail, but as the altitude affects everyone differently there’s no attempt for the group to walk up together.
+Instead, your guide will give you a time by which you need to be back at the bus, so make sure you’re tracking your time throughout the day.

 Getting to the top is an amazing feeling, with 360-degree views of the valley (if you can see past the crowds).
 It does get pretty cold up there – in fact, when we first got to the top we didn’t realise we’d already walked past Rainbow Mountain because it was covered in snow that later melted – and when it rains things can get a little dangerous as the mud is so slippery (we stacked it plenty of times).

 The views of the valley itself, both from the peak and whilst on the Rainbow Mountain trail, probably top the epicness of Rainbow Mountain itself, which is sort of disappointing and amazing at the same time.

 If you love hiking, insane natural landscapes and collecting iconic photos, we’d say this is the Rainbow Mountain trail is the hike for you.
 However, if any of those things don’t appeal, we wouldn’t scold you for missing it.

 Hiring a horse on the Rainbow Mountain trail